 To Extremes: Public Art in a Changing World

-To Extremes was a juried exhibition of proposals for temporary public art installations exploring the relationship of extreme events to climate change.
-This ideas competition was based on an authoritative scientific report released in 2011, called the Special Report on Extreme Events.
-The project was conceived and curated by Eli Kintisch, science journalist and 2011 Knight Science Journalism Fellow at Massachusetts Institute of Technology.
+To Extremes was an invitational competition exploring the relationship of extreme events to climate change.
+An ideas competition was based on the authoritative 2011 scientific report, the Special Report on Extreme Events produced by the international Intergovernmental Panel on Climate Change. .
+Christina Lanzl was invited by science journalist and Knight Science Journalism Fellow Eli Kintisch during his year at Massachusetts Institute of Technology to develop the project.

-The Special Report on Extreme Events was published by the international Intergovernmental Panel on Climate Change.
-The document is the product of two years of work by 220 experts in the physical, environmental and social sciences.
+The 2011 Special Report on Extreme Events was the product of two years of work by 220 experts in the physical, environmental and social sciences.
 It reports how a warming planet will encounter new extremes of weather and climate and the required efforts to prepare and adapt to them.
 Some of the most important aspects of the changing global climate are trends in extremes.
 A warmer planet will likely mean more heat waves and droughts, stronger hurricanes, and other trends in floods and other disasters.
 Preparing and adapting to these new extremes presents myriad challenges to all sectors of civil society, from emergency management to infrastructure to public health.
 This emerging reality raises new questions about the shifting nature of security and both environmental as well as economic risk, and the changing identity of our planet as a haven for life.

 Sam Jury, Competition Winner

 Sam Jacobson, Irina Chernyakova and Nicole Goehring

 Dina Deitsch, Curator, DeCordova Sculpture Park and Museum